Endermanbugzjfc/pmmp-wilderness/Home.md

 Everyone is welcome to edit.

-In case there are disputes, please cross the controversial section out with \~\~ and add a footnote to it explaining why this is controversial.
+In case there are disputes, please cross out the controversial section using the \~\~ syntax (but do not delete it!), then create an issue and reference the issue after the controversial text.

+For example:
+> This is an example.
+This is really an example.
+This is not an example.
+This is an example.